OpenELAB/OpenELAB-M5StickCPlus2-Slot-2/README.md

 ```
 ![QQ_1726812224766](https://github.com/user-attachments/assets/a6a0305a-0f8a-4271-a708-937936538f91)

-6、Then open our slot_symbols.h file, and enter the following code.
+6、Next, open the slot_symbols.h file and add the following code.

 ```
 #include "Ghostface.h"//Introduce the file we just wrote